MichaelRCruz/vue-date-picker/README.md

 ## vue-datepicker

 This idea here is to create a date picker that only allows a certain range of dates to choose from.
 For this specific application, it's a range of two years, i.e., one full year preceding today's date and one full year following today's date.
-The chosen date is displayed in a generic form-field as a string, but the date object is still available for use in any perceivable way.
+The chosen date is displayed in a generic form-field as a string, but the user's selected date object is still available for use in any programatic way.

 ### Installation Instructions